 WRITING For the College Classroom

-Read-Think-b4-u-write. blogspot.com has lots of grammar tips and exercises.
+Read-Think-b4-u-write. blogspot.com has lots of writing prompts, grammar tips and exercises.
 It also contains posts about rhetoric, careers, advertising, comics, and reading.

 GRAMMAR - The problem with English grammar is that most rules have exceptions.
 In this electronic age, grammar standards are changing to keep pace with changing technology.
 The more I read, the more I see author's breaking language rules, changes which may now be conventions.
 What's a writer to do?
 Avoid some of the most common grammar errors (see a few tips below).

 Here's a few basic grammar tips for the things I see most often: